 Director: Ava DuVernay

 Right now, Selma is going to look very familiar to anyone who watches it.
-Not because we all know of Dr. Martin Luther King, Jr. and the march from Selma to Montgomery, but because we see similar struggles reflected in our current society.
-Directed by the talented Ava DuVernay, it shines a light on the painful fight against discrimination and racism that finally led to the signing of the Voting Rights Act in 1965.
+Not because we all know of Dr. Martin Luther King, Jr. and the march from Selma to Montgomery, but because we see similar struggles and thus actions reflected in our current society.
+Directed and heavily rewritten by the talented Ava DuVernay, this film shines a light on the painful fight against discrimination and racism that finally led to the signing of the Voting Rights Act in 1965.

 Writer: Jordan Peele and Alex Rubens